Ar4l/superparams/readme.md

 params = Hyperparams()
 params.run_all(num_proc = os.cpu_count() - 2)
 ```

-> [!WARNING]
-> Python-native `multiprocessing` shares the `Hyperparams` data with each process *by pickling it!*.
-This is woefully inefficient, and poses a massive bottleneck if sharing >50MB data.
-Consider refactoring such that each `run` method instantiates this data itself.
->
-> In the future, I may do a refactor that shares the data more efficiently; but this is not trivial in Python.
-See https://docs.python.org/3/library/multiprocessing.shared_memory.html#module-multiprocessing.shared_memory

 Also note that `Experiment` objects have access to concurrency-related fields initialised by superparams.
 These are: